JunhaoSong/cuseistut/source/obspy/index.rst

 2.9 Seismic Phases in seismogram
 ********************************

-There are many seismic phases can be presented in the seismogram.
-For beginners, we can focus on P - and S waves.
-Here is the demonstration of picking P - and S waves in a teleseismic earthquakes.
+Many seismic phases can be presented in the seismogram.
+For beginners, we can focus on P - and S - waves.
+Here is the demonstration of picking P - and S - waves in a teleseismic earthquake.

 .. image:: Teleseismic_phase.png
    :width: 65%

 We will introduce the picking method in next section!